 This enables them to carry very quick online trace checks.
 If they are licensed debt collection type people (or similar) that have access to this information easily.

-So, if you know where they resided within the last 5 years the trace should be routine and straight forward.
+So, if you know where they resided within the last 5 years, then the trace should be routine and straight forward.

-The other type o search is what we offer.
+The other type of search is the ones which we offer.
 They are historic tracing services going back many decades.

 Taking up far more time and brainpower.
 Often taking up to one year or more, to conclude.
 These are the type of people search traces we undertake.